Tron0/AkladellWebsite/rules.md

 fighting with a weapon in each hand gives a +1 to hit.
 Note that fighting with two weapons does not actually give two separate attacks;
 it just increases the likelihood of landing a successful blow.

+## <span id=Missile-and-Missile-Combat> Movement and Missile Combat </span>

+A character can move up to one-half his normal movement rate and engage in missile fire at half his normal rate of fire.
+Thus, a man capable of moving 120 feet and armed with a long bow (two shots per round, under normal circumstances) could move 60 feet and still fire one shot.
+The same man, armed with a heavy crossbow (one shot every other round) would be able to shoot only once every four rounds while on the move.

 ## <span id=Calculating-Hits> Calculating Hits per Level </span>